zakame/use/README.md

 ## Who are you, and what do you do?

 I'm Zak B. Elep, aka zakame.
-I'm primarily a sysadmin, but I think I'll be switching places in a little while.
-I'm also a journeyman Perl hacker, with a few o{l,o}d bits committed in the CPAN that I should be busy updating myself.
+I'm primarily a sysadmin, but recently I've switched places to get into web development, being a journeyman Perl hacker with a few o{l,o}d bits committed in the CPAN that I should be busy updating myself.

 ## What hardware do you use?